CodeGrade/orca/docs/grading_queue_spec.md

 These nonces are stored under the key `Nonces.<collation_type>.<collation_id>`.

+## Queue Operations

+All operations are performed by either the web server or the grading VM.

+**NOTE**: Any functionality implemented must use Redlock to ensure Redis resources are not accessed by two machines at the same time.

-## Web Server: Adding a Job to the Queue
+### Web Server: Adding a Job to the Queue

 Adding a job to the queue is a create-or-update function.
 If a job is already seen to be in the queue, then the job object will be updated but nothing will be added to the queue.